python/cpython/Doc/c-api/tuple.rst

    Return the object at position *pos* in the tuple pointed to by *p*.
 If *pos* is negative or out of bounds, return ``NULL`` and set an :exc:`IndexError` exception.

-   Return a :term:`borrowed reference`.
-It is borrowed from the tuple *p*: it remains valid as long as you hold a strong reference to *p*.
+   The returned reference is borrowed from the tuple *p* (that is: it is only valid as long as you hold a reference to *p*).
    To get a :term:`strong reference`, use :c:func:`Py_NewRef(PyTuple_GetItem(...)) <Py_NewRef>`
    or :c:func:`PySequence_GetItem`.